MaybeTI/Event-Management/README.md

 - **Event Management**: Create, update, delete, and list events.
 - **User Management**: Register users and authenticate them using JWT tokens.
 - **Event Registration**: Allow users to register for events and receive email notifications.
-- **Email Notifications**: Automatically send confirmation emails upon successful event registration.
+- **Email Notifications**: Automatically send confirmation emails upon successful event registration or status updates.
 - **API Documentation**: Interactive API documentation generated with Swagger (via `drf-spectacular`).
-- **Search and Filtering**: Search and filter events based on various criteria.
+- **Search and Filtering**: Search and filter events based on title, location, organizer ID, or flexible date formats (year, month, or exact date).
 - **Task Queue**: Asynchronous email notifications using Celery and Redis.
+- **Permission Checks**: Ensure only event organizers can update or delete their events.

 ## Technologies Used
 - **Backend Framework**: Django and Django REST Framework